Rrhino101/GitHacked/README.md

 There you go, its all finished!
 If you wanna test it out on your pc and want to stop it run :crontab -r It will remove all of your cron jobs, so be cautious if you have any current.

+However;
+As I mentioned before, I'm trying to change the commands like crontab -r to just run a script instead ;)